cynici/haproxy/README.md

 - Uses [alpine](https://hub.docker.com/_/alpine/) as base image for its tiny footprint instead of debian:testing
 - Runs service as user *haproxy* in container instead of *root* using HAProxy configuration parameter *user*
-- Included rsyslogd so that logs can be retransmitted to ELK, etc.
+- Included rsyslogd so that logs can be saved to a file and/or retransmitted to ELK, etc.
 - No *bash*, use *sh* instead if necessary

 The image is less than 20 MB!